Davo-HG/Mi_primer_sitio/content/_index.md

 ---
 description: This is a demo of the Congo theme for Hugo.
-title: 'Welcome to Congo! :tada:'
+title: 'Hola Gabs Te amo! :tada:'
 ---

 {{< lead >}}